fabric8io/docker-maven-plugin/README.md

 ````

 This password then can be used in `authConfig`, `docker.password` and/or the `<server>` setting configuration.
 However, putting an encrypted password into `authConfig` in the `pom.xml` doesn't make much sense, since this password is encrypted with an individual master password.

+## SSL with keys and certificates

+The plugin can communicate with the Docker Host via SSL, too.
+This is the default now for Docker 1.3 (and Boot2Docker).
+SSL is switched on if the port used is `2376` which is the default, IANA registered SSL port of the Docker host
+(and plain HTTP for `2375`).
+The directory holding `ca.pem`, `key.pem` and `cert.pem` can be configured with the
+configuration parameter `certPath`.
+Alternatively, the environment variable `DOCKER_CERT_PATH` is evaluated and finally
+`~/.docker` is used as the last fallback.

 ## Examples